nsmsn/personal-site-v2/src/posts/2023-thank-you-knoxville.md

 ## Gone, but not forgotten
 [Yee-Haw Industrial Letterpress](https://panhandlermagazine.com/art/yee-haw-industries/) (or sometimes Yee-Haw Industries) was a unique storefront on Gay Street featuring affordable graphic prints, gifts, and tons of letterpress printing equipment.
 It closed in 2012.
 Yee-Haw Brewing Company opened in 2015 in Johnson City, but as far as I know has no affiliation or affinity to that beloved print studio.

-[The Minister's Treehouse](https://www.roadsideamerica.com/story/13769) was near Crossville, about an hour away on your way to Nashville.
+[The Minister’s Treehouse](https://www.roadsideamerica.com/story/13769) was near Crossville, about an hour away on your way to Nashville.
 The pictures on the Roadside America website don't do it justice.
 The Tennessee Fire Marshall shut it down in 2012, and then it went up in flames in 2019.

 King Tut Grill, or [King Tut's, quietly closed Dec.
 31, 2021](https://www.knoxnews.com/story/shopper-news/south-knox/2022/02/02/king-tut-grill-south-knoxville-closes-after-decades/9226752002/).
 Eating there was definitely an *experience*, and I'll leave it at that.